- Who we are

-No, we therefore encourage you to block out all delivery dates as shown in the application form.
+No, therefore we encourage you and your project team to block out and place all key delivery dates as shown in the application form in your calendar.

-The programme seeks to work with officers within local authorities who are able to lead and influence such service development and redesign.
-This means that the programme involves participants from a mix of areas, such as centrally located ‘Business Improvement Teams’ as well as those leading specific areas of commissioning.
+The programme aims to work with officers within councils who can lead and influence service development and redesign.
+This means that the programme involves participants from a mix of areas, such as centrally located ‘Transformation’ or ‘Business Improvement Teams’ as well as those involved in the delivery of public services.

 Can the team members change throughout the delivery days?

-No, it is integral to the success of the programme that the core team members make every effort to attend each day of the programme.
+No, it is integral to the success of the programme that the core team members make every effort to attend the online workshops, coaching session and peer show and tell sessions.
 Naturally, we understand that in unforeseen circumstances this may not be possible.
-In this instance, we kindly ask each team to arrange another attendee to replace any absent members.

 What ongoing evaluation will there be?